Tech-at-DU/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-15.md

 - https://getbootstrap.com/docs/4.0/components/carousel/

 What does this have to do with web components?
-In a nutshell web components are new tags that you define and encapsulate with built-in functionality.
+In a nutshell web components are new tags that you define,thse tags encapsulate new built-in functionality.

 Imagine creating the carousel above with a custom carousel tag like this: